 It seems like it was only yesterday that convertible laptops and tablets were something straight out of sci-fi.
-Yet, in 2021, they are essentially mainstream products that you’ll find in many households, and they are more affordable than ever before.
+Yet, in 2024, they are mainstream products that you’ll find in many households, and they are more affordable than ever before.

 Of course, there’s a reason behind their popularity: tablets and 2-in-1 laptops are some of the most convenient, most portable computers that you can get today.
 They weigh next to nothing compared to regular laptops, they are highly functional, and many of them won’t burn a hole in your wallet.

-So, if that’s what you’re looking for in a device but you’re on the fence and can’t decide which of the two would be a better fit for your needs, read on, as we’ll take a look at the pros and cons of tablets and convertible laptops in this article.
+So, if that’s what you’re looking for in a device but you’re on the fence and can’t decide whether a 2-in-1 or a regular tablet would be a better fit for your needs, read on, as we’ll take a look at the pros and cons of tablets and convertible laptops in this article.

 Table of ContentsShow